Wikifab/wikifab-main/README.md

 	php maintenance/update.php
 	php maintenance/initWikifab.php --setWikifabHomePage

-The installation is now done and you will be able to access it correctly.
+Congratulation!
+Your installation is now complete and you should be able to access it correctly.
 If you see any issue or warning, please let us know on the forum : http://feedback.wikifab.org/

 Please, make your wiki famous by adding your URL on this page: http://beta.wikifab.org/index.php/D%C3%A9veloppeurs

 ## METHOD #2 : Installation process using composer